AnuprashGautam/Java-Language/06. Object Oriented Programming/vid051/Important Concept.md

 # Data Hiding:

-- It menas that the internal data should only by the person after proper validation.
+- It means that the internal data should only be accessed by the person after proper validation.
 - It can be achieved by using `private` access modifier.